Be the CEO of your career!

 You might have got tons of advice but here, we have collated the most suitable ones under different sets.
 So, want to make the coming year pivotal in your career?
 Then read and imbibe to apply these:

 Workplace communication – the process of communication in the corporate arena, be it verbal or nonverbal is workplace communication.
 This arrow has to be sharp in your armor to have smooth sailing.
-Read as much as you can, learn basic correct writing skills and participate in discussions and meetings whenever possible but in limits.
-The importance of email etiquettes and meeting proficiency should be a priority.
+Read as much as you can, learn basic correct writing skills and participate in discussions and meetings whenever possible but within limits.
+The importance of email etiquette and meeting proficiency should be a priority.

 Discipline – This is important everywhere, life or career.
-Remember, your schooling stressed on discipline.
+Remember, your schooling stressed discipline.
 Why?
 So that it smoothens out your hardships.
-Same applies to your career.
-Set a discipline for your work: dress well, greet others and smile on a daily basis.
+The same applies to your career.
+Set a discipline for your work: dress well, greet others, and smile on a daily basis.

 Time-bound – Being time-bound means not just doing things on time but within stipulated hours too.
 Is not that the first need in any project - Timely delivery!
 So, be time-bound with your work and make a habit to be punctual.